 By William S. Thomas

 William Thomas is a principal at Gausnell, O’Keefe & Thomas, LLC in St. Louis, where he focuses his practice on construction claims and loss prevention.
-He is a member of the AIA, ASCE, and International Association of Defense Counsel, for which he serves on the Construction Law Committee.
+He is an AAA Panel Arbitrator, Fellow with the Construction Lawyers Society of America, and member of the AIA, ASCE, and International Association of Defense Counsel, serving on its Construction Law Committee.
 He can be reached at firstname.lastname@example.org.

 Did you enjoy this article?

 Subscribe to the FREE Digital Edition of Modern Contractor Solutions magazine.